Neeraj-Natu/c-workspace/README.md

 ### Compiling using Make

-* Compiling manually is a good first step but as soon as the code grows compiling manually doesnot make sense and one has to do this using tools such as Make and CMake.
+* Compiling manually is a good first step but as soon as the code grows compiling manually doesnot make sense and one has to do this using tools such as Make and CMAKE.

 * checkout the basic ```Makefile``` written in the basics folder.
 * The ```make build``` command runs the compilation process and creates a binary in target folder